wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-basic-formula-change-behaviors-powerapps/includes/1-formulas-behaviors-overview.md

 8. Select the first row of the gallery and from the ribbon select Button.

-9. Change the Button text property from Button to Retake Quiz.
+9. Change the Button text property from Button to Retake Test.

 10. With the button still selected, click the properties drop down and select Visible.